Ordine Nuovo: Splinter group

-In the 1969, Rauti, along with most of Ordine Nuovo, came back in the MSI party, then led by Giorgio Almirante.
+In 1969, Rauti, along with most of Ordine Nuovo, came back to the MSI party, then led by Giorgio Almirante.
 The remaining hardliners founded Movimento Politico Ordine Nuovo ("New Order Political Movement").

 The motto of Ordine Nuovo was Il nostro onore si chiama fedeltà, or "Our honour is named loyalty", also the motto of the Waffen SS (Meine Ehre heißt Treue).
 The symbol of the organization was a double-head axe.

 Implication in terrorist attacks

 Several members of Movimento Politico Ordine Nuovo, including one of its leaders, Pierluigi Concutelli, participated in terrorist attacks.

-1969 Piazza Fontana bombing and 1970 Rome-Messina train attack
+1969 Piazza Fontana bombing

-On 12 December 1969, unknown indivuduals placed a bomb in Piazza Fontana in Milan, killing 16 and wounding 90.
+On 12 December 1969, unknown individuals placed a bomb in Piazza Fontana in Milan, killing 16 and wounding 90.
 This bombing marked the beginning of the "strategy of tension" in Italy.
 At various times groups from both left and right have been accused of being behind the attack.
-Ordine Nuovo member Delfo Zorzi was among those convicted for the crime on June 20, 2001, together with Carlo Maria Maggi and Giancarlo Rognoni, but all were later found not guilty in 2004.
+Ordine Nuovo member Delfo Zorzi was among those convicted for the crime on 20 June 2001, together with Carlo Maria Maggi and Giancarlo Rognoni, but all were later found not guilty in 2004.

-In July 1970, members of Ordine Nuovo bombed the Rome-Messina train, killing 6 and wounding 100.